sourcebots/docs/docs/programming/arduino.md

 ### Digital Input

-Digital inputs can be used to check the sate of a pin (whether it is high or low).
+Digital inputs can be used to check the state of a pin (whether it is high or low).
 This is useful for connecting something such as a micro-switch.

 ``` python